Rickey07/My-All-WebDevelopment-Projects/Like_toggle_unlike/readme.md

 ## 📌 What I Learn

-👉 Learn about the bootstrap buttons.
+👉 Learn about the bootstrap buttons.<br>

-👉 Learn about dynamically changing image using the JS events 👉 Also Learn about new property `Toggle ` in JS by which I've implemented the Dark mode in the app.
+👉 Learn about dynamically changing image using the JS events<br>

+👉 Also Learn about new property `Toggle ` in JS by which I've implemented the Dark mode in the app.